-The Scheme could lose its Portfolio Investment Entity tax status due to an event, for example, not meeting any applicable requirement relating to member numbers or the size of interests of members.
+The Scheme could lose its PIE tax status due to an event, for example, not meeting any applicable requirement relating to member numbers or the size of interests of members.
 The implications of this event would depend on your particular circumstances but may result in a higher tax rate applying to income earned.

-We may also take such steps as may be necessary, to ensure that any applicable requirements relating to the IMT's PIE status (such as the size of beneficial interests of members or member numbers) are met and PIE status is maintained.
-If some or all of your contributions are treated as void from when they were made, you will receive a refund of those contributions, but any other compensation will be at our discretion, to the extent permitted by law.
+We may also treat contributions as void from when they were made, and take such other steps as may be necessary, to ensure that any applicable requirements relating to the Scheme's PIE status (such as the size of beneficial interests of members or member numbers) are met and PIE status is maintained.
+If some, or all, of your contributions are treated as void from when they were made, you will receive a refund of those contributions, but any other compensation will be at our discretion, to the extent permitted by law.